AndersDeath/diary2/000-current.md

 # 15 June - Samstag - Berlin - 632 Tag der Einwanderung - Warm Sunny

 The weather became normal finally.
 However I did literally nothing today I was at home and did nothing.
 Also I forgot to write here down that I was in the cinema this week.
 It was the first time in my life when I watched a movie without subtitles.
 The language was english subs were in german.
 Therefore I could not use text in the screen.
-It was cool and successful thing.
+It was cool and successful thing because I enjoyed the movied and understood everything.